elenderg/PAL-1000/instruções de compilação.md

 `Repeat.`

-At this point we've got a complete executable sitting in our buffer in memory, and we're done with the "link" step.
+At this point we've got a complete executable sitting in our buffer in memory, and we're done with the "_link_" step.

 260. On to the next step; add this guy back in: